optimad/mimmo/log_comment_030172016.md

  - 1.2.
 Comments

- - 1.3. line 124 and 149 static_cast unique pointer?  [&#10004;]
-		(if no virtuals are present in the base class, dynamic_cast on reference fails. the only way to do this job, in template context, is using static_cast (checked at compiler runtime) and hoping the user knows how is doing.
-But, static_cast works.
+ - 1.3. line 124 and 149 static_cast unique pointer? if no virtuals are present in the base class, dynamic_cast on reference fails.
+The only way to do this job, in template context, is using static_cast (checked at compiler runtime) and hoping theuser knows how is doing.
+But, static_cast works. [&#10004;]
-		)

  - 1.4. add mimmonamespace to each mimmo class